Disclosure: This room was provided free of charge; all opinions are my own.

-The women who checked me in was more than happy to explain the property layout, get my keys and provide a map that lead me to my room.
-Yes, I said map as all the rooms are spread out and you need a map to find them.
+The woman who checked me in was more than happy to explain the property layout, get my keys, and provide a map that led me to my room.
+Yes, I said map as all the rooms are spread out, and you need a map to find them.
 Each room features a spot to park your car on the dirt path that winds through the property.

-There was also a closet and a very old bathroom where the sink came up to about my knees.
-This adds to the fun charm of the eclectic place though.
+There was also a closet and an ancient bathroom where the sink came up to about my knees.
+This added to the fun charm of the eclectic place though.

-The room also had a small patio complete with two lounge chairs to hang out on.
+The room had a small patio complete with two lounge chairs to hang out on.

 After dropping off my stuff, I set out to explore the property, which is the main reason you stay here.

-The oasis itself is truly beautiful as it is surrounded by palm trees and features a peaceful serenity in the middle of the dessert.
+The oasis itself is stunning as it is surrounded by palm trees and features peaceful serenity in the middle of the dessert.
 There are turtles in the water and birds in the trees.
-I took a lot of pictures as it was incredibly beautiful, especially with the old boat that used to be a room for the owners children, in the middle of the water.
+I took a lot of pictures as it was incredibly beautiful, especially with the old boat that used to be a room for the owner’s children, in the middle of the water.

 They also have a full garden here where they grow vegetables and herbs that they use at the restaurant.

-Also of note is the “Irene’s Adobe” room which is actually a full house.
-The room has a full kitchen, living room, dining room and bunk bed area.
-Outside there even is a courtyard that could hold a small wedding it is so big.
-This is a great spot to stay if you have a group of people that you are staying with as it is big and provides lots of spots to sleep.
+Also of note is the “Irene’s Adobe” room, which is actually a full house.
+The room has a full kitchen, living room, dining room, and bunk bed area.
+Outside there even is a courtyard that could hold a small wedding, it is so big.
+This is a great spot to stay if you have a group of people that you are staying with as it is big and provides lots of places to sleep.

 Here is what I got for dinner.

 Scallops and shrimp over risotto – This is the dish I got for dinner, and I was really impressed.
 For a desert location like this, it was fantastic.
-The dish had a gGreat creamy garlic sauce with seared scallops and a large fresh shrimp.
+The plate had a great creamy garlic sauce with seared scallops and a fresh jumbo shrimp.

 The continental breakfast was a great addition in the morning.
 It had coffee, oatmeal, juice, and a homemade plum apricot tart.
 It was nice to have a relaxed meal here while overlooking the pool and palm trees.

-All in all, I really enjoyed this hotel, it was eclectic, fun and comfortable.
+I enjoyed this hotel; it was eclectic, fun, and comfortable.
 I would not hesitate to stay here next time I visited Joshua Tree as well.
 Let me know if you have been in the comments and what you thought.